The Science of Choice ...

 NB it is profitable to cooperate ... and uneconomic to beggar my neighbour ...

-9. Biological History & evidence of social animal synergies
+evidence of gene/culture coevolution & social animal synergies

 From moral & cooperative interactions emerged science & the arts and wealth creation and the ideas of comparative advantage and total factor productivity.